Satisfactory Academic Progress (SAP)

 Exception: Student may be eligible for the California College Promise Grant (CCPG) – formerly known as the Board of Governors Fee Waiver (BOG).

-A letter advising the student on the change in status and what may be done in terms of filing an appeal will be sent to the student at the address on file with Woodland Community College Admissions and Records (Registration) Office.
+An email advising the student of the status change and what may be done to appeal will be sent to the student’s college-assigned email address, on file with Woodland Community College Admissions and Records (Registration) Office.
 See below for Appeals information.

 Ineligible for Aid